Edmund Muskie

 Muskie's legislative work during his career as a senator coincided with an expansion of modern liberalism in the United States.
 He promoted the 1960s environmental movement which led to the passage of the Clean Air Act of 1970 and the Clean Water Act of 1972.
 Muskie supported the Civil Rights Act of 1964, the creation of Martin Luther King Jr. Day, and opposed Richard Nixon's "Imperial presidency" by advancing New Federalism.
-Muskie ran with Vice President Hubert Humphrey against Nixon in the 1968 presidential election, losing the popular vote by 0.7 percentage point—one of the narrowest margins in U.S. history.
-He would go on to run in the 1972 presidential election, where he secured 1.84 million votes in the primaries, coming in fourth out of 15 contesters.
+Muskie ran with presidential nominee and Vice President Hubert Humphrey against Nixon in the 1968 presidential election, losing it and the popular vote by 0.7 percentage point—one of the narrowest margins in U.S. history.
+He would go on to run in the 1972 presidential election, where he secured 1.84 million votes in the Democratic presidential primaries, coming in fourth out of 15 contesters.
 The release of the forged "Canuck letter" derailed his campaign and sullied his public image with Americans of French-Canadian descent.

-After the election, Muskie returned to the Senate, where he gave the 1976 State of the Union Response.
+After the 1968 election, Muskie returned to the Senate, where he gave the 1976 State of the Union Response.
 Muskie served as first chairman of the new Senate Budget Committee from 1975 to 1980, where he established the United States budget process.
 (Note: According to Baldwin (2015), King (2014), and Nevin (1970), Congress founded the Congressional Budget Office under the auspices of the Senate Budget Committee of which Muskie first presided over.
 Muskie developed the notions of direct spending, discretionary allowances, annual appropriations bills, and continuing resolutions.
 Muskie ultimately approved of and shaped the formation of the modern United States budget process.)
-Upon his resignation from the Senate, he became the 58th U.S. Secretary of State under President Carter.
-Muskie's tenure as Secretary of State was one of the shortest in modern history.
+Upon his resignation from the Senate, he became the 58th U.S. Secretary of State under President Carter, after being tapped by him following the resignation of Cyrus Vance.
+Muskie's tenure as Secretary of State was one of the shortest in modern U.S. history.
 His department negotiated the release of 52 Americans, thus concluding the Iran hostage crisis.
 He was awarded the Presidential Medal of Freedom by Carter in 1981 and has been honored with a public holiday in Maine since 1987.